ikarus23/MifareClassicTool/README.md

 -------

 This application is originally developed by
-Gerhard Klostermeier in cooperation withSySS GmbH ([www.syss.de](https://www.syss.de/)) in 2012/2013.
+Gerhard Klostermeier in cooperation with SySS GmbH ([www.syss.de](https://www.syss.de/)) in 2012/2013.
-It is an open source application and licensed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.txt)
+It is free software and licensed under the
+[GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.txt)

 Icons used in this application: